Wordius/zola-wordius/content/privacy/index.md

 ### Links

 You may occasionally come across links to Amazon.
 These may be affiliate links, they may not.
-All I can say is that I have keep this blog paid for some how and Amazon’s model suited me at the time.
+All I can say is that I have to keep this blog paid for some how and Amazon’s model suited me at the time.

 ### Email